 East Greenwich in Kent County, Rhode Island — The American Northeast (New England)

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on July 19, 2019.
 It was originally submitted on August 10, 2012, by Bryan Simmons of Attleboro, Massachusetts.
-This page has been viewed 589 times since then and 34 times this year.
-Photos: 1, 2. submitted on August 10, 2012, by Bryan Simmons of Attleboro, Massachusetts. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 583 times since then and 30 times this year.
+Photos: 1, 2. submitted on August 10, 2012, by Bryan Simmons of Attleboro, Massachusetts.
+3. submitted on June 24, 2019, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.